-In this position, Slone is responsible for all supply chain management activities, including inventory management and replenishment, imports, strategic sourcing, transportation, distribution center operations and logistics for the company.
+As head of supply chain, Slone is also responsible for inventory management and replenishment, imports, transportation, distribution center operations and logistics for the company.

 Slone previously worked at OfficeMax, where he served as executive vice president of supply chain and general manager of services.
 In his eight years with OfficeMax, he was responsible for inventory management, transportation and warehousing, strategic sourcing, real estate, store development, facilities, print and copy, B2B technology, managed print services, and break room and facilities maintenance products businesses.
 In addition, Slone managed front-end inventory at OfficeMax and oversaw supplier development.
 Prior to joining OfficeMax, Slone held various executive positions with Whirlpool, General Motors, Federal-Mogul, EDS and Ernst & Young.